plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/0th Level/Firebolt.md

 > *You release a directed bullet of flame.*

-Make a *Ranged Spell Attack* vs *AC* against target creature in range.
+Make a *Ranged Spell Attack* vs. *AC* against target creature in range.

 **Hit:** you deal `Xd10 [fire]` Damage, where `X = 1`.